MythicArrow/MythicArrow/README.md

 - 👋 Hi, I’m @MythicArrow
 - 👀 I’m interested in Ai and machine learning technologies.
+I am into in game developing too.
 - 🌱 I’m currently learning c++ and trying to advance in python.
 - 📫 How to reach me proselim06@gmail.com